Rookie Card Year: 1991

 - The Epic Story of Brett Favre’s Streak Told Through Football Cards

-- The 5 Greatest Brett Favre Cards of All-Time
+- Guide to the Top Brett Favre Cards of All-Time

 For general information and player statistics visit: